jayteex/ecommerce-app/README.md

 Work in progress.
 See commits/code for details.

-Application is under active development and usually gets 1 commit per weekday.
+After a short hiatus, the application is back under active development.
+Should be done by the end of April at the latest.

 ## How to use